-4.3 Usage Scenarios
+8.4.1 Usage Scenarios

 The results from the semantic pathfinder facilitate the development of various applications.
 The lexicon of 32 semantic concepts allows for querying a video archive by concept.
-In [36], we combined into a semantic video search engine a query-by-concept, a query-by-keyword, a query-by-example, and an interactive filtering.
+Elswhere [37] we combined into the MediaMill semantic video search engine query-by-concept, query-by-keyword, query-by-example, and interactive filtering, see Figure 8.12.
 In addition to interactive search, the set of indexes is also applicable in a personalized retrieval setting.
 A feasible scenario is that users with a specific interest in sports are provided with personalized summaries when and where they need it.
 The sketched applications provide a semantic access to multimedia archives.